Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 >
 > *(and talk about it with the programming lead, and the assets manager (if you have one))*.

-If a modification changes the way something works drastically and may cascade to other files, add a **“!”** after the [type] and **“BREAKING CHANGE : ”** before the long description.
+If a modification changes the way something works drastically and may cascade to other files, add a **“ ! ”** after the [type] and **“ BREAKING CHANGE : ”** before the long description.
 Like so :

 ![Commit Ref 2](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Commit%20Ref%202.png)

 Modified files should be presented as such :
 - (added) file1, file2